 This game has a prerelease article

-Metroid Prime was the return of the Metroid series, which had laid dormant since Super Metroid eight years earlier.
-(Samus and some series elements appeared in Super Smash Bros. and Super Smash Bros.
-Melee, however).
-The game was met with plenty of nostalgia, but also a lot of suspicion; gone were the days of 2D side-scrolling platforming, in favor of 3D first-person adventuring.
+Metroid Prime was the return of the Metroid series, which had laid dormant since Super Metroid eight years earlier (excluding a few appearances by Samus and some series elements in the Super Smash Bros. games).
+The game was met with plenty of nostalgia when it was first announced, but also a lot of suspicion as the series would take its first steps into 3D first-person adventuring.

 Luckily, fears were soon quelled as fans and critics alike discovered that despite the different style and gameplay, the core feeling and essence of Metroid was intact.